Oh Manapenne!: Production

-Pre-production
+Development

 In late October 2016, Gautham Vasudev Menon bought the rights to remake the Telugu film Pelli Choopulu (2016) in Tamil, under his banner Ondraga Entertainment.
 The film was titled Pon Ondru Kandein, and was to be directed by Menon's assistant Senthil Veerasamy.
-In March 2017, Menon chose Vishnu Vishal and Tamannaah as the lead actors.
+In March 2017, Menon chose Vishnu Vishal and Tamannaah Bhatia as the lead actors.
 S. R. Kathir was chosen as the cinematographer, with Darbuka Siva and Praveen Anthony as the music composer and editor respectively.
 Though Vishal anticipated that filming would begin in July or August 2017, the start of filming faced repeated delays, and ultimately by December, Vishal opted out of the project as he could no longer allot new dates due to the delays.
-Followed by the uncertainty prevailing over the film's lead cast after Vishal's exit, adding to the reason was budgetary constraints which prompted Menon to shelve the project.

-Development
+The project was eventually dropped due to budget constraints.

-Though Menon initially planned on reviving the project with a new cast and lower budget, by November 2019 the project had undergone a complete change in cast and crew.
+Though Menon initially planned on continuing with a new cast and lower budget, by November 2019 the project had undergone a complete change in cast and crew.
 The new film was jointly produced by A Studios LLP, A Havish Production, SP Cinemas, Madhav Media and Third Eye Entertainment, with Kaarthikk Sundar, a former associate of A. L. Vijay, making his directorial debut, and Satyanarayana Koneru and Ramesh Varma Penmesta handling production duties.
 The screenplay was written by Deepak Sundarrajan, cinematography was handled by Krishnan Vasant, and editing by Kripakaran.
 The title Oh Manapenne! was revealed on 1 October 2020, derived from the song of the same name from Vinnaithaandi Varuvaayaa (2010).
 Kaarthikk said, "We wanted to have a title that refers to weddings/matchmaking.
 The names that we had zeroed in on were either too old or not interesting enough", but when he was listening to the song, he chose that as the film's title.
 Kaarthikk chose not to do a shot-for-shot remake, but kept the original film's essence, and added, "Since Southern States have many commonalities, there was not much to change".